-- Name weather types in the UK. - Identify daily changes in weather. - Identify seasonal changes across a year. - · Recognise weather symbols. - Use world maps and globes to identify the UK and begin to locate other countries. - Explain some dangers of the weather. - Locate hot and cold countries of the world. - Make comparisons between different places studied. - Make simple observations about the weather in the UK. - Use basic subject specific vocabulary. - Ask simple aeographical questions. - Develop presentation skills. - Make recordings about the weather with some support. - Know how weather can affect people's lives. - Use world maps and globes to identify a range of countries, the Equator and the North and South Poles. - Explain weather dangers and how people can protect themselves. - Make comparisons between different types of weather. - Gather information about places and features studied. - Make observations about the weather using description and some explanation. - Use a growing range of subject specific vocabulary.
+- Name weather types in the UK. - Identify daily changes in weather. - Identify seasonal changes across a year. - Recognise weather symbols. - \bullet Use world maps and globes to identify the UK and begin to locate other countries. - Explain some dangers of the weather. - Locate hot and cold countries of the world. - Make comparisons between different places studied. - Make simple observations about the weather in the UK. - Use basic subject specific vocabulary. - Ask simple geographical questions. - Develop presentation skills. - Make recordings about the weather with some support. - Know how weather can affect people's lives. - Use world maps and globes to identify a range of countries, the Eauator and the North and South Poles. - Explain weather dangers and how people can protect themselves. - Make comparisons between different types of weather. - Gather information about places and features studied.